guillaumem-theodo/aws-workout/README.md

 - 105-nat-gateway
 and so on...

-Some steps rely on previous steps.
-In each directory, the `dep.txt` file lists the required dependencies.
+Some workouts rely on previous workouts.
 The shell commands to apply Terraform or Cloudformation stacks verify automatically the required dependencies.
-You will be prompted if a dependant workout has not been deployed.

 ### Pre-requisites